Child Custody FAQ and Answers

 Do courts favor the mother over the father?

 Not anymore.
 Courts now consider the best interest of the child.

 What are the chances that I will get primary custody of my child?

 No attorney can answer this question with 100% certainty because the laws surrounding custody are not black and white and vary tremendously from case to case.
 However, what an attorney can do is explain the trends we see on a daily basis in the courtroom.

 If you are unable to come to an agreement with the other parent, then go ahead and mentally and financially prepare yourself for the process taking at least a year.
 The caseload varies from state to state and county to county and you can expect a custody case to take at least a year.
 Even if the courts could accommodate the ever-growing court docket, your attorney will want enough time to collect evidence and prepare for trial.
 Additionally, most states require that the parties attend mediation.

 You may modify a permanent child custody order if there has been a substantial change in circumstances, positive or negative, affecting the well-being of the child since the date of the initial order.
 Once you show the court that there has been a substantial change in circumstances, the court will then decide what is in the best interest of the child.

 As you can see child custody issues are as complex and as varied as the people experiencing them.
-If you want more information about your particular case contact the McIlveen Family Law Firm at (877) 959-7594 to schedule a consultation.
+If you want more information about your particular case contact the McIlveen Family Law Firm.